fujiadong8-max/rainfall-prediction/README.md

 | **MLP** | **0.900** | **0.811** | **0.552** | **0.822** | **0.660** |
 | 1D CNN | 0.775 | 0.759 | 0.471 | 0.606 | 0.530 |

-The multilayer perceptron (MLP) consistently outperformed the 1D CNN across all evaluation metrics.
-Since the weatherAUS dataset consists of tabular meteorological variables rather than sequential signals, fully connected architectures are better suited to this prediction task.

-Because rainy days represent the minority class, overall accuracy alone is insufficient.
-ROC AUC, rain-class precision, recall, and F1-score provide a more informative assessment of model performance.
+Among the evaluated models, the multilayer perceptron (MLP) achieved the best overall performance.
+Since rainy days constitute the minority class, ROC AUC together with rain-class precision, recall, and F1-score provide a more informative assessment than accuracy alone.

 ---